Evolution of the Batmobile

 - Engine: 390 in³, V-8 (atomic turbine)

 - Transmission: B&M Hydro Automatic (2nd transmission)

 In Tim Burton’s movie starring Michael Keaton, Batman returned to the big screen for the first time since 1966.
-The Batmobile was created with combination of aggression and classic design aesthetics of the 1930s.
-This matt-black weapon was notable for its front-mounted turbine front and simple, yet potent gadgets.
-To build this Batmobile, the production team spliced together two Impala chassis’ and inserted a Chevy V8 powerplant.
+The Batmobile was created with a combination of aggression and classic design aesthetics of the 1930s.
+This matt-black weapon was notable for its front-mounted turbine front and simple yet potent gadgets.
+The production team spliced together two Impala chassis’ and inserted a Chevy V8 powerplant to build this Batmobile.

-- Exhaust afterburner ran for 15 seconds due to fuel limitation.
+- The exhaust afterburner ran for 15 seconds due to fuel limitation.